eapache/starscope/README.md

 support for other languages at some point within the same framework (thus the name StarScope, ie \*scope).

-Install it as a gem (requires at least Ruby 1.9.3):
+Install it as a gem:
 ```
 $ gem install starscope
 ```